AlenToma/EntityWorker.Core/Documentation/LinqToSql.md

          [Person].[firstname],
          [Person].[lastname],
          [Person].[surename]
-ORDER BY id offset 0 rowsFETCH next 2147483647 rows only;
-ROWS FETCH NEXT 2147483647 ROWS ONLY;
+ORDER BY id offset 0 ROWS FETCH NEXT 2147483647 ROWS ONLY;
           -- All String[], Date[] and Guid[] will be translated to Parameters later on.
 ```